Robert C. Ransom

 Rwb The apparent resistivity of water bound in clay shales.

 Rwz Is the Rwa value determined from a zone known to be or believed to be completely filled with water or nearly saturated with water.
 Hydrocarbon saturation is zero or near zero.
-Rwz is a graphical equivalent to Rwe and a special condition of Rwa .
+Rwz is a graphical approximation of Rwe and a special condition of Rwa .

 R0 The true resistivity of the uninvaded rock when water saturation is 1.0.
 The water or pseudo water can have the resistivity value Rwe .
 Sometimes calculated, sometimes read directly from the deep resistivity curve, sometimes derived from the deep resistivity curve.
 R0 is a special condition of Rt .